Hurence/logisland/logisland-documentation/developer/components/processors.rst

 PropertyDescriptor
 ++++++++++++++++++

-To implement a Processor you will have to add `PropertyDescriptor <./propertyDescriptors.html>`_ to your processor.
+To implement a Processor you will have to add :ref:`propertyDescriptor` to your processor.
 The standard way to do this is to add them as static variables of your Processor Classes.
 Then they will be used in the processor's methods.